Remember this: Just because you can aim it doesn't mean you can hit it until you practice. Unless you are gifted.

 4. Sustained Lead (Aim in front of target then maintain for split second them fires).

-I had him go through the different ones on dry fires and asked him which on he liked best.
+I went through the different ones on dry fires and asked myself which one I liked best.

-Forcing him to focus on the target and not the gun improved his angle and speed of the target.
+Forcing myself to focus on the target and not the gun improved my angle and speed of the target.

 I tossed the drinking bottle.
-He tracked them movement with his eyes, then empty fired the BB gun.
-We did that over and over with no BBs.
+I tracked the movement with my eyes, then empty fired the BB gun.
+I did that over and over with no BBs.

 The best thing about using the BB gun was the repetition, shooting without recoil, and low expense.